 Dave Kemp – Kemp was known as both an outlaw and a lawman.
 While still in his youth, Kemp was sentenced to hang for killing a man in Hamilton, Texas.
 While awaiting his execution attempted to escape by jumping from the second story of the courthouse.
 Breaking both ankles, he was quickly recaptured.
 His sentence was commuted to life, but later he received a pardon.
-Afterwards, he moved on to Eddy (now Carlsbad), New Mexico where he established a butcher shop and became the Eddy County sheriff in 1889.
+Afterward, he moved on to Eddy (now Carlsbad), New Mexico where he established a butcher shop and became the Eddy County sheriff in 1889.
 He was also a co-owner in a casino in Phoenix, Arizona and as sheriff, he tended to cater to the interests of gamblers.
 But this was the least of his crookedness.
 When Dee Harkey, a U.S. Deputy Marshal caught him stealing cattle, he forced Kemp to leave the county.
-The crooked lawman then went to Arizona, but returned when Les Dow, with whom he was a bitter enemy, replaced him as sheriff in Eddy.
-In April, 1896, Kemp shot Dow to death.
+The crooked lawman then went to Arizona but returned when Les Dow, with whom he was a bitter enemy, replaced him as sheriff in Eddy.
+In April 1896, Kemp shot Dow to death.
 Quickly arrested, Kemp was acquitted on a plea of self-defense.
-However, he allegedly had forced the only eye witness to to leave town.
+However, he allegedly had forced the only eye witness to leave town.
 Kemp then went back to Texas, where he returned to cattle rustling.
 He was shot to death by his sister in the 1930s.

 Louis Kennon – Served as a deputy marshal at Silver City, New Mexico in the 1880s.

 Jeff P. Kidder (1875-1908) – Joined the Arizona Rangers in 1903 and was in several gun battles, and died from the wounds received in one on April 5, 1908.